nextgis/nextgisweb/doc/admin/backup_restore.rst

   $ nextgisweb restore backup/20200721-234619.ngwbackup

-And then start NextGIS Web service again:
+If you are restoring backup which made from some previous version, it may require to apply migrations.
+The process of applying migrations is described in :ref:`"Backup and restore"<applying migrations>` section.
+Follow instruction from there, and then start NextGIS Web service again:

 .. code-block:: none